-I’ve had experience holding on to significant gains only to lose most of it when the stock gave it all back.
+I’ve had experience holding on to significant gains, only to lose most of it when the stock gave it all back.

 In my opinion, I would say not to worry about paying taxes.
 You still keep most of your money.
 You might give it all back if you hold on.
 Remember the other option I mentioned earlier.
 You can sell a portion of a trade.

-Maintain Equivalent Position Sizes
+Maintain Similar Position Sizes